project-sunbird/sunbird-report-service/README.md

 The service will be available at `http://localhost:3030`

 ### Code Quality

-The repository has automated code quality checks that run on every pull request.
-These checks include:
+The project maintains code quality through automated checks that run on every pull request:

 1. **Linting**
-   - Uses ESLint for code style and quality checks
+   - ESLint for code style and quality
    - Command: `npm run lint`
-   - Enforces consistent code style and catches potential errors

-2. **Dependency Management**
+2. **Dependencies**
-   - Uses `npm ci` for deterministic dependency installation
+   - Uses `npm ci` for deterministic installations
-   - Ensures consistent dependency tree across all environments
-   - Verifies package-lock.json integrity

-3. **Node Modules Caching**
-   - Uses GitHub Actions cache to speed up builds
+   - GitHub Actions cache for faster builds
-   - Cache key is based on package-lock.json hash
-   - Cache is restored if package-lock.json hasn't changed
-   - Cache is saved if a new installation is required

-4. **Code Formatting**
+3. **Code Formatting**
    - Ensures consistent code formatting
    - Can be automatically fixed using `npm run lint:fix`

-The checks are configured to run on all branches and are enforced before merging any pull requests.
-The workflow uses GitHub Actions with the following key features:

-- Uses Node.js v22.15
-- Caches node_modules to speed up subsequent builds
-- Uses npm ci for deterministic installations
-- Runs lint checks to ensure code quality
+These checks ensure consistent code style and secure dependency management.

-## Database Configuration
-The service uses PostgreSQL with the following configuration:
-- Host: localhost (127.0.0.1)
-- Database: root
-- Username: root
-- Password: root
-- Port: 5432 (default PostgreSQL port)

-For production environments, database configuration can be overridden using environment variables as specified in [envHelpers.js](helpers/envHelpers.js).

 ## Container Image Publishing